Guide to Company Formation in Dubai, UAE

 Taxation and Corporate tax in UAE

-In 2023 (starting from june 2023), the UAE will implement a corporate tax rate of 9% on the profits of all businesses generating over 375,000 AED (approximately USD $100,000).
-Businesses earning less than this threshold will continue to be exempt from corporate taxes, maintaining a 0% tax rate.
+In June 2023, the UAE implemented a corporate tax rate of 9% on the profits of all businesses generating over 375,000 AED (approximately USD $100,000).
+Businesses earning less than this threshold are exempt from corporate taxes, maintaining a 0% tax rate.

 According to the Ministry of Finance, the corporate tax rates for 2023 are as follows: